-As Darwinia glaucophylla often forms large dense mats, accurately determining the number of individuals present during survey efforts is difficult (Booyens 2010).
+There are currently estimated to be 6,860 mature individuals in the population of Darwinia glaucophylla (Focus Flora 2021).
+As D. glaucophylla often forms large dense mats, accurately determining the number of individuals present during survey efforts is difficult (Booyens 2010).
 As of April 2021, surveys have counted a minimum of 5,189 individuals across the population (Table 1; Focus Flora 2018, 2019, 2020).
-These counts are based on transects where individuals are counted where they can be distinguished, or otherwise counting a continuous mat as one individual, resulting in highly conservative estimates of mature individuals (Focus Flora 2018).
-These counts were then converted to an occupied area of the habitat searched, with this density then extrapolated across other verified but uncounted records in areas of suitable habitat.
-This results in a minimum current estimate of 6,860 mature individuals across the entire population (Focus Flora 2021), with over 70% of the population occurring within Brisbane Water and Popran National Parks.
+These counts are based on transects across occupied areas with individuals counted where they can be distinguished, or otherwise counting a continuous mat as one individual (which may underestimate the true densities in some areas; Focus Flora 2018).
+These counts assumed an even distribution and were then converted to an occupied area of the habitat searched, with this density then extrapolated across other verified but uncounted records in areas of suitable habitat to generate the current population estimate.

-Area of Occupancy and Extent of Occurence
+Area of Occupancy and Extent of Occurrence

-When including the Patonga subpopulation and sites within Mooney Mooney East that have not been recently re-recorded, Darwinia glaucophylla has an estimated Extent of Occurrence (EOO) of 88 km2 based on a minimum convex polygon containing all known occurrences, the method of assessment recommended by IUCN (2022).
-The Area of Occupancy (AOO) in this scenario is estimated to be 64 km2 using 2 x 2 km grid cells, the scale recommended by IUCN (2022).
+When including the Patonga subpopulation and sites within Mooney Mooney East that have not been recently re-recorded, Darwinia glaucophylla has an estimated Extent of Occurrence (EOO) of 88 km2 based on a minimum convex polygon containing all known occurrences, the method of assessment recommended by IUCN (2024).
+The Area of Occupancy (AOO) in this scenario is estimated to be 64 km2 using 2 x 2 km grid cells, the scale recommended by IUCN (2024).
 When the Patonga subpopulation and the sites within Mooney Mooney East that have not been recently re-recorded are excluded, the EOO is estimated to be 54 km2, and the AOO is estimated to be 48 km2.
 Both EOO and AOO were calculated using ArcGIS (Esri 2015), enclosing all confirmed survey records and cleaned spatial datasets.
-Based on these estimates, D. glaucophylla has a highly restricted AOO and a very highly restricted EOO.